gcanti/fp-ts/docs/modules/IO.ts.md

 runs an action for every element in array, and accumulates the results IO in the array.

-this function have the same behavior of `A.traverse(IO.io)` but it's stack safe
+this function has the same behavior of `A.traverse(IO.io)` but it's stack safe

 **Signature**